KelloVerra/PR2-Item-Dynamic-Emissive/README.md

 The upside of this method is that it still preserves the light level, so if you want to made an entire model emissive, just set the block & sky brightness to 15

 - Begin by setting the tint-index on all the faces of your preferred model to `0` (See minecraft:item/shroomlight)
-- Then override a leather armor's custom model data to your preferred model (See minecraft:item/leather_boots)
+- Then override any kind of leather armor's custom model data to your preferred model (See minecraft:item/leather_boots)
-- Get the overrided leather armor AND set the display color to `#20240f` / `2106383`
+- Get the overrided leather armor **AND set the display color to** `#20240f` / `2106383`

 ### Ingame Example (Shroomlight Decoy)
 (Left) `/summon minecraft:item_display ~ ~ ~ {item:{id:"minecraft:leather_boots",Count:1b,tag:{display:{color:16777215},CustomModelData:1}}}`